Keibert Ruiz Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 23rd in baseball in home runs allowed (129 total, 1.3 per game).
+- Mets pitchers combine to rank 23rd in baseball in home runs given up (130 total, 1.3 per game).

-- His last time out was on Saturday against the Boston Red Sox, when the right-hander threw six innings, surrendering five earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Boston Red Sox, when he tossed 2 1/3 innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.